Riz9000/Coin-Agent/README.md

-# Coin Agent which is a crypto coins tracker made with React JS, Material UI and Chart JS, and Firebase is integrated in it.
+# Coin-Agent is a cryptocurrency tracker application created by using ReactJS, Material UI and Chart.JS, and Firebase is integrated in it.